-e focus primarily on VAR of lag 1 in this paper, but the proposed method generalizes easily to Markov-switching VAR models with general lag in the vector autoregression part, as a VAR$(l)$ model can be written as a VAR(1) model with ${Y}_t^\dagger = (Y_t,Y_{t-1},\ldots, Y_{t-l+1})$.
+We focus primarily on VAR of lag 1 in this paper; however, the proposed method generalizes easily to Markov-switching VAR models with general lag in the vector autoregression part; this is because any VAR$(l)$ model can be written as a VAR(1) model with ${Y}_t^\dagger = (Y_t,Y_{t-1},\ldots, Y_{t-l+1})$.
 Moreover, for VAR with lag $l>1$, the method can be extended to the case where the $l$ regression coefficient matrices are determined jointly by $Z_{t-l_1}^t$ for some $l_1>0$.
 In such cases, a new regime indicator $Z_t^\ddagger$ can be defined as $(Z_{t-l_1},\ldots,Z_t)$, which again forms a Markov-Chain.